 Adding capacitors in series

-A capacitor is an electronic component where electric charge (or electrical energy) is stored.
+A capacitor is an electronic component storing electric charge (or electrical energy).
 Capacitors can be arranged in a circuit, both in series and parallel, depending on their future application.
-When they are combined in series, the charge,
+When combined in series, the charge,

 Q, in each capacitor is the same.
 Why?